LimelightVision/LimelightDocs/docs/getting_started.rst

 		.. warning:: Some versions of Limelight 1 are electrostatically sensitive around the micro-usb port.
 To prevent damaging the port, ground yourself to something metal before you connect to the micro usb port.
 This will ensure your personal static charge has been discharged.

-		* Do not use a Windows 7 machine.
+		* Do not use a Windows 7 or Windows XP machine.
 		* Remove power from your limelight.
 		* Download the latest drivers, flasher tool, and image from from the Downloads_ Page.
-		* Install the Balena Etcher flash tool.
+		* Install the latest Balena Etcher flash tool from the Downloads_ Page.
+The "installer" version is recommended.
 		* Run a USB-MicroUSB cable from your laptop to your limelight.
 		* Apply power to your limelight.
-		* Run "Balena Etcher".
+		* Run "Balena Etcher" as an administrator.
 		* It may take up to 20 seconds for your machine to recognize the camera.
 		* Select the latest .zip image in your downloads folder
 		* Select a "Compute Module" device in the "Drives" menu